danomatika/ofxPd/README.md

 ### For XCode:

-Rename the project in XCode (do not rename the .xcodeproj file in Finder!): XCode Menu->Project->Rename
+Rename the project in Xcode (do not rename the .xcodeproj file in Finder!): Xcode Menu->Project->Rename

 ### For Codeblocks (Win & Linux):